More About Tommy

 More about Andi

-Andi and her Husband, Nick, both grew up just outside of Tulsa, OK, then spent 8 years moving around with the Marine Corps.
-After her husband left the military, they spent a few years in West Texas but have now settled back down in Oklahoma for the long haul.
+Andi and her husband both grew up just outside of Tulsa, OK, then spent 8 years moving around with the Marine Corps.
+After her husband’s honorable discharge, they spent a few years in West Texas but have now settled back down in Oklahoma.
 They are the proud parents of two beautiful children, Mattox and Raylan.
-Andi has been blessed by opportunities to work within church ministries since 2015 and feels that her start with IPHC in 2018 is no exception.
-She enjoys volunteering with her local church on the Creative and Connection teams, spending time with her family and friends, and playing board games.
-She also loves reading and learning new things and is always up for a new adventure.
+Andi has been blessed by opportunities to work within church ministries since 2015 and feels that her start with the IPHC in 2018 is no exception.
+She enjoys spending time with her family, reading, and playing board games.
+She loves learning new things and is always up for an adventure.

 More About Rodney